mravn/ita-bank/README.md

 # Bank transactions

-Play with PostgreSQL transactions.
+This project is used for learning about PostgreSQL transactions.

-The project contains a handful of scripts to simulate the operations of a *very* simple bank.
+The main script simulates the operations of a *very* simple bank.

 The bank has a list of accounts, each with a non-negative balance.
 The bank also has a vault with all the deposits.
 At any point in time, the